eriksvoboda/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+One conclusion that can be drawn is that May is the most optimal month to launch a campaign and December is the least optimal month to launch a campaign.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?